szymon2024/gps-labs/gps_lab07/README.md

 This program generates a sky plot of computed GPS satellite trajectories using data from a RINEX 3.04 navigation file.
 A sky plot is a polar diagram showing satellite azimuth (0–360°) and elevation (0–90°) relative to the observer’s position.
-Each satellite orbit is drawn as a sequence of time intervals, with PRN markers, direction arrows, and colors based on the fitInterval field from the RINEX file.
+Each trajectory orbit is drawn as a sequence of time intervals, with PRN markers, direction arrows, and colors based on the fitInterval field from the RINEX file.